HOW TO REACH US BY CAR

 Visit the Kučić family's "Oil House" in Martinšćica, famous for its traditional essence oils, olive oil and home-made food products (enquiries: +385 98 259441).

 Make a day trip to Rijeka (speedboat line: https://www.jadrolinija.hr/o-nama/brodovi/katamarani), the Europian Capital of Culture 2020 https://rijeka2020.eu/ A town with a long and turbulent history (used to be held by the Romans, the Francs, the local dukes, the Hungarians, the French, the Italians).
 Once was divided between two countries (Italy and Kingdom of Jugoslavia).
 The birthplace of torpedo.
 Once home to the first sugar factory in the Balkans.
 Croatia’s largest commercial port.

 WHERE TO EAT

-“Cigale” (Reservations: +385 51 238 583), located in the pine trees at the coast of Čikat bay, one of the most beautiful parts of Mali Lošinj, serving mainly quality seafood
+“Cigale”, located amongst the pine trees at the coast of Čikat bay, one of the most beautiful parts of Mali Lošinj, serves mainly quality seafood

 „Konoba Bukaleta“ in the town of Loznati is famous for its Cres lamb dishes, local sheep cheese and home-made olive oil.
 (Phone: +385 51 571 606; +385 99 481 120)

 „Vina Miramar Pub & Bar“, located at the quayside in the city of Cres, serves a variety of Croatian cheese, prosciutto and excellent wines (Phone: +385 98 706 832)

 „Al Buon Gusto“, the oldest osteria, is located in the secluded, winding streets of the city of Cres.
 (Phone: +385 51 498 712)